 Although some of the images may have been received as risqué at the time, Bergeret had an indisputably progressive vision for his time.
-From firefighter to doctor, student to journalist, politician to lawyer, the artist was right on point with his “predictions,” albeit the impractical wardrobe choices.
+From firefighter to doctor, student to journalist, politician to lawyer, the artist was right on point with his “predictions,” albeit the wardrobe choices are impractical.

 Bergeret became a successful businessman.
 His studio was the leading postcard producer in France.
 In 1900 he produced 25 million cards and by 1903 he published 75 million postcards.
 Bergeret died in 1932 but his postcards are still renowned today.